durandaltheta/cpp_template_workshop/README.md

 ### A note on course design
 I modeled this course after my favorite programming book [Learn Python the Hard Way](https://www.webpages.uidaho.edu/~stevel/504/LearnPythonTheHardWay.pdf).
 Said book is for very inexperienced students looking to learn the Python programming language.
 However, I was so impressed by how *successful* the book was at educating readers that I decided to steal his ideas :).

 It's true the intended audience of this workshop is not c++ beginners.
-However, many (or all) will be beginners when it comes to c++ templating, which is a very niche skill :).
+However, many (or all) will be beginners when it comes to c++ templating, which is a very niche skill.
 Here's the opening paragraph from his book, which contains the core ideas I'm seeking to emulate:

 > The Hard Way Is Easier
 >